klimb/bsd-laptops/README.md

 ## FreeBSD and OpenBSD on laptops!!!

-Purpose:
+Goals:
 * to get all hardware working perfect on specific laptops
-* this is like /usr/ports .. but for laptops, and so you know what to buy :)
+* this is like /usr/ports .. but for laptops, and so you know what to buy and what works for sure :)
-* What is the best laptop for FreeBSD or OpenBSD? (run freebsd_laptop_compatibility_report.py (feel free to modify it) and submit your system)
+* What is the best laptop for FreeBSD or OpenBSD? run *_laptop_compatibility_report.py

 Friends, would you please share your system configs and dmesg (by making some commits here) so we can get all hardware working perfect on specific laptop models?
 Suspend/resume, webcam, audio, headphones, built-in & external mic, fingerprint reader, WIFI cards, etc. I'll make you admin/collaborator if you'd like to help out.